128technology/docs/docs/concepts_metadata.md

 3. Fragmented packets are being sent from a 128T router to another 128T router
 4. Packets are being transformed to UDP between nodes because the original protocol has no support for L4 port numbers (and hence, SVR waypoint logic cannot be used. i.e. ICMP)
 5. Packets are being transformed to UDP from TCP between routers due to the detection of a protocol-strict firewall between them
 6. A NAT exists between two routers and a router detects that the NAT’s address has changed.
-Detection is done using a BFD exchange (not edescribed in this document)
+Detection is done using a BFD exchange (not described in this document)
 7. BFD Metadata

 Metadata is always inserted directly after the L4 header of a packet.